janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

 - An option that indicates if it is a global rule and has a specified priority.
 - An option that indicates if the metadata fields in the rule are grouped and if an optional header is used.

-1. **To create a Profile Rules (CustomerProfileMetaDataRules,InsurenceTypeMetaDataRules,HRDepartmentMetadataRules) in WCC follow these steps**
+1. **To create Profile Rules (CustomerProfileMetaDataRules,InsurenceTypeMetaDataRules,HRDepartmentMetadataRules) in WCC follow these steps**

 - Login to WebCenter Content Administration Desktop Client as user with Administrator Privilege.
 - Click on Configuration Manager Link